Are you on a low FODMAP diet, but you can’t figure out some good low FODMAP snacks to keep around the house?

 Disclosure: This post contains affiliate links.
 This means I earn a percentage of any sales made through those links, at no extra cost to you.
 Affiliate links are identified with an asterisk (*).

 It might seem like a lot of produce is restricted on the Low FODMAP, but you still have plenty of options for snack time!
-Pair them with FODMAP friendly source of protein and fat for a snack that will keep you going.
+The portion of fruit is important to make sure you are staying within the low FODMAP load.

 Low FODMAP fruits include: